sameer7483/Image-Search-Using-Convolutional-Neural-Network/README.md

                      print('Finished Training')

-* Test the network on the test data:
+### Test the network on the test data:
-  The model was tested on the test data and the final result of 98% accuracy was obtained using this model.
+  The model was tested on the test data and the final result of 98% accuracy was obtained using this model which was quite impressive based on the resources used.